XAITK/xaitk-saliency/docs/release_notes/pending_release.rst

 * Add example demonstrating saliency map generation for COCO formatted serialized detections.

+* Add example showing edge case predictions made by a CenterNet model on the VisDrone dataset and using saliency maps to provide insight on why the model acted as such.

 * Updated examples to all use a common data sub-directory when downloading or saving generated data.